kaareltiitt6nts/vs24-challenge/README.md

 # REACT CHALLENGE
 Not sure how to proceed?

-Use everything you've learned from this cource!
+Use everything you've learned from this course!

 ## BUILD A "FOOD ORDER" WEB APPLICATION
 - Use the starting project